dayjiet/Project5SimpleBankingSystem/README.md

 2. SQLite JDBC Driver: Obtain the driver from a reliable source and include it in the project's classpath.
 The recommended version is 3.41.2.
 You can download the JDBC driver from the [SQLite JDBC Driver website](https://github.com/xerial/sqlite-jdbc/releases) or include it as a Maven/Gradle dependency.

 ## Contact Information
-If you have any questions or concerns regarding the Simple Banking System project, please contact the project maintainer:
+If you have any questions, suggestions, or feedback regarding the Cinema Room Manager project, please contact:
-- Name: ```Daulet Toganbayev```
+- Project Developer: ```Daulet Toganbayev```
 - Email: ```daulet.toganbayev@gmail.com```

+Feel free to reach out with any inquiries or contributions.
+Your input is highly appreciated!